henry2004y/Batsrus.jl/docs/src/man/log.md

 ## Units

-I learned from Yuxi that the YT package can handle automatic unit conversion, just like what I saw from the [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) package.

 There is a unit package in Julia [unitful](https://github.com/PainterQubits/Unitful.jl) for handling units.
-Take a look at that one if you really want to solve the unit problems.
+Take a look at that one if you really want to solve the unit problem.
+On top of that, [UnitfulRecipes.jl](https://github.com/jw3126/UnitfulRecipes.jl) provides integrity with [Plots.jl](http://docs.juliaplots.org/latest/).

 The ideas of how to make abstractions is more important than the unit conversion itself.